 of Oxford in the United Kingdom.

-- Truman Scholarship: a premier graduate fellowship in the United States for thsoe pursuing careers as
+The Truman Scholarship is premier graduate fellowship in the United States for those pursuing careers as

 public service leaders, identifies young people at an important inflection point in

 their development — when they are college juniors — and recognizes and rewards their